-- Accomplishments are far above others in quality or excellence--a rare, outstanding, clearly superior achievement. - This is a prestigious scientific award for specific, concrete scientific achievement(s).
-(More credit will be given for recent contribution(s), except in unusual circumstances where a contribution was overlooked at the time it occurred).
+- Accomplishments are clearly superior in quality, scope, and impact. - Accomplishments are explicit, demonstrate results, and are perceived as outstanding or significant by peers and impacted target groups.
+(More credit will be given for recent contribution(s) except in unusual circumstances where a contribution was overlooked at the time it occurred).